The best video tripods: supports with fluid heads for shooting movies smoothly

 It's easily possible to spend a lot of money on a video tripod.
 The ProMediaGear TR344L certainly won't be for everyone, with a four-figure price tag that rules out casual users and those on a strict budget, however, it really is an excellent video tripod.

-With a strong but lightweight carbon fibre build, it's great for run-and-gun filmmaking, with an option to swap out its flat plate for the ProMediaGear 75mm Bowl Head Adapter.
-It can be manipulated into all sorts of unusual configurations, for those difficult shots, and its rubber feet conceal little spikes for a bit of extra grip.
+With a strong but lightweight carbon fiber build, it's great for run-and-gun filmmaking, with an option to swap out its flat plate for the ProMediaGear 75mm Bowl Head Adapter.
+It can be manipulated into all manner of unusual configurations for those difficult shots, and its rubber feet conceal little spikes for a bit of extra grip.

 Best base